PayPal is an online payment processor and financial technology company. It offers personal accounts for free, so how does PayPal make money?

-The company has expanded to provide card reader services, loans, and much more.
+The company has expanded to provide card reader services, loans, online credit card payments, a PayPal debit card, and other value-added services.

 How Does PayPal Make Money?